hansol008/Ahaan_BlueStampPortfolio/index.md

 # Ball Tracking Robot
-This project consists of a robot made using a drive base with motors, ultrasonic sensor, camera, and a Raspberry Pi, put together to make a robot that can track a red colored ball.
-By scanning for red objects, when the robot detects the ball, it moves towards it.
-When the robot does not detect a ball, it goes into scanning mode until it finds the ball.
+Our robot tracks red balls.
+A Raspberry Pi tells the robot how to move and what to do.
+The robot has a strong base with motors to help it move.
+It also has an ultrasonic sensor to find things in its way and a camera to spot red objects.
+The robot works like this: it constantly looks for red balls.
+When it sees one, it drives towards it on its own.
+If it doesn't see a ball, it keeps scanning until it finds one.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|